-Key staff involved in contingency planning 1 Pur pose of the plan 2 Pos sible causes of disruption to the exam process 2 1.
-Exam officer extended absence at key points in the exam process (cycle) 2 2.
-SENDCo extended absence at key points in the exam cycle 3 3.
-Teaching staff extended absence at key points in the exam cycle 4 4.
+Key staff involved in contingency planning 1 Pur Purpose of the plan Nat ional Centre Number Register and other information requirements 2 Pos Possible causes of disruption to the exam process 1.
+Exam officer extended absence at a critical stage of the exam cycle 2 2.
+SENDCo extended absence at a critical stage of the exam cycle 4 3.
+Teaching staff extended absence at a critical stage of the exam cycle 4 4.
 Invigilators - lack of appropriately trained invigilators or invigilator absence 5 5.
 Exam rooms - lack of appropriate rooms or main venues unavailable at short notice 5 6.
-Cyber-attack 6 7.
+Cyber-attack 5 7.
 Failure of IT systems 6 8.
 Emergency evacuation of the exam room (or centre lock down) 6 9.
 Disruption of teaching time - centre closed for an extended period 6 10.
-Candidates unable to take examinations because of a crisis - centre remains open 7 11.
-Centre unable to open as normal during the exams period 7 12.
+Candidates may not be able to take examinations because of a crisis - centre remains open 7 11.
+Centre may not be able to open as normal during the exams period 7 12.
 Disruption in the distribution of examination papers 7 13.
 Disruption to the transportation of completed examination scripts 7 14.
-Assessment evidence is not available to be marked 8 15.
+Assessment evidence is not available to be marked 7 15.
 Centre unable to distribute results as normal or facilitate post results services 8 16.
-Head of Centre or Member of SLT with Oversight of Examination Administration Absence 8 Ofq ual 9 JCQ 11 GO\ GOV.UK Nati National Cyber Security Centre
+Head of Centre or Member of SLT with Oversight of Examination Administration Absence 8 DfE 8 Ofq ual 8 JCQ 10 GO\ GOV.UK Nati National Cyber Security Centre